Why this course?

 We may ask you to undertake a formal interview to discuss your achievements and aspirations.
 We would encourage you to visit the school or centre you’re applying to and to ask as many questions as you need to clarify your decision.

 For entry to the MBA programme you must:

-- hold a degree from a UK university, or equivalent academic qualification from a comparable non-UK institution.
-If you studied for your undergraduate degree at a non-UK institution we'll need a copy of your degree transcript.
+- hold a degree from a UK university or equivalent academic qualification from a comparable non-UK institution.
+If you studied for your undergraduate degree at a non-UK institution we will need a copy of your degree transcript.
 Professional qualifications will also be considered.

 - have a minimum of three years' full-time postgraduate experience where the management of people and resources has played a significant role.